TDD/TTY: Montréal: 514-954-7763 Elsewhere in Québec: 1-800-565-7763

 Vehicle used to take the road test

 Note that the SAAQ does not provide any vehicles for road tests.
 You must report to your test with a vehicle that is safe and in good mechanical condition.
 If the inspection reveals that the vehicle is not in good mechanical condition, the road test will not take place, and you will have to make another appointment.
 The examiner will check the vehicle’s mechanical components, including the windshield, side windows, rear window and rear-view and side mirrors.
-For a complete list of the mechanical components of the vehicle that will be checked, refer to page 14 of the Prospective Passenger Vehicle Driver (PDF, 732.4 ko)This file does not meet Web accessibility standards. guide.
+For a complete list of the mechanical components of the vehicle that will be checked, refer to page 14 of the Prospective Passenger Vehicle Driver (PDF, 732.4 ko)This file does not meet the Web accessibility standard. guide.

 Regardless of the vehicle used, you will not be allowed to carry any passengers or pets.